openshieldai/openshield/README.md

 # OpenShield - Firewall for AI models

+## Features
+- Rate limiting for custom ratelimit OpenAI endpoints
+- Tokenizer calculation for OpenAI models
+- Disable any OpenAI basic models and handling your custom models

 #### OpenShield is a firewall designed for AI models.

 - `ENV`: Specifies the environment in which the application is running.
 Possible values are `testing` and `production`.